rednote-hilab/dots.vlm1/assets/blog.md

 > Hiring!!!
 > We believe that collaboration is the key to tackling these exciting challenges.
 If you are passionate about advancing the frontiers of multimodal intelligence, we would love to hear from you.
-> Please reach out to us via email at: martin [dot] xiaohongshu [dot] com
+> Please reach out to us via email at: martin [at] xiaohongshu [dot] com

 ## 5. Author List
 ### Core Contributor
 ADu, Baiheng, Chaohui Yu, Guang Yang, Guangwei Zhao, Guofu, Guohai Xu, Hack Hong, Hao Liu, Jiayu Chen, Jie Lou, Laite, Liang Xin, Qianwu, Rui Yang, Shengdong Chen, Weijian Luo, Wenliang, Wenze, Xiaozhi, Xing Wu, Yimeng Ye, Yiwei Ma, Yumeng Li, Yunkai, Yuqiu Ji, Zhenhang Huang

 ### Contributor
-rednote hilab all
+rednote hi lab all

 ### Project Lead
 Colin Zhang